hackoregon/civic/README.md

 ## Using storybook

 We are committed to a shared component library.
 This is achieved using the `component-library` package and React Storybook.
-Run Storybook with the following command:
+Run Storybook with the following command or [view it here](https://hackoregon.github.io/civic/):

 ```bash
 $ yarn run storybook
 ```

 ## Project Layout